 exist?
 If so, can we detect them in the topographic scape of Earth?

+This is my first web-based leaflet map.
 As my network and social life grows, I hope to expand this map with more international points.
 Most of the road trips I've taken have been